16 Best Beaches in Georgia

 If you're looking for a kid-friendly beach to while away a day building sandcastles, SUPing, or playing a game of pickup volleyball, you'll find plenty of options the whole family will love on Georgia's best beaches.
 Hoping for a quieter, more romantic setting?
 Georgia offers a slew of serene and secluded beaches perfect for couples.

 Luxury hotels caught on to the area's beauty many years ago, which means it's easy to find a fabulous resort to stay in while resting your sun-drenched head.
 Before you go, use our list of the best beaches in Georgia to help plan your trip.

 Tybee Island is home to many of Georgia's best beaches.
 A barrier island 18 miles southeast of Savannah, it's referred to by locals as "Savannah's Beach."
 A mere 30-minute drive from downtown transports visitors to this heavenly spot boasting three miles of lusciously soft sand.

 Five beaches are peppered across the isle.
-The most popular (and most crowded) is South Beach – a great spot for families.
-Multiple lifeguards man these calm waters.
+The most popular (and most crowded) is South Beach – a great beach for families.
+Multiple lifeguards man these calm waters, making it easy for parents to relax a little while visiting this top beach in Georgia.
 The picturesque Tybee Island Pier and Pavilion is a big draw, as is nearby Tybrisa Street.

 For an even more isolated experience, rent a kayak or hop on a boat to visit the beach on nearby Little Tybee Island, a nature preserve that lies just across Back River.